garethcheyne/React-Power-Portal-Proxy/README.md

 The screenshot above shows the application's dashboard interface, which displays API request monitoring and provides tools for inspecting the requests and responses.

+## Troubleshooting

+Common issues and their solutions:

+1. **Browser fails to launch**:
+   - Ensure Python 3.8+ is installed and in your PATH
+   - Run `npx playwright install` to install browser dependencies
+   - On Windows, you might need Visual Studio Build Tools: `npm install --global --production windows-build-tools`

+2. **Authentication fails**:
+   - Check your `.env` configuration
+   - Ensure you have network connectivity to the Power Portal URL
+   - Try with the `--open-browser` flag to see the authentication process

+3. **Proxy doesn't work after authentication**:
+   - Check that your session cookies were properly captured
+   - Use the dashboard to review any error responses
+   - Try refreshing the session using the dashboard controls

 ## Security Note

 Your credentials are entered directly in the browser and are not stored in configuration files.
 The session data is stored temporarily for the duration of the proxy service and can be configured not to persist between restarts by using the appropriate command-line flags.